 - According to the American Medical Association, dog bites are the second leading cause of childhood injury, surpassing playground accidents.

-- Dogs not known to the victim account for approximately 10% to 20% of all reported dog bites.
+- Dogs not known to the victim account for approximately 10 to 20 percent of all reported dog bites.

-- In the United States, pit bulls make up 1-3% of the overall dog population but cause more than 50% of serious attacks.
+- In the United States, pit bulls make up 1 to 3 percent of the overall dog population but cause more than 50 percent of serious attacks.

 - The breeds most involved in fatal dog bite attacks are Rottweilers and pit bulls.